aftersound/weave/README.md

 Each Weave deployment can have its own unique sets of components and defines functionalities by CRUD controls.
 - The Service Framework runtime in a  Weave deploy can install a set of components which implements {ServiceMetadata/ExecutionControl, ServiceExecutor, Response}, in order to create services by CRUD ServiceMetadata(s) on top of installed service components.
 - The Batch Framework runtime in a  Weave deployment can install a set of components which implement {Endpoint, DataClientFactory, DataClient} and {JobSpec, JobRunner, VOID} and define jobs which transfers data among Hadoop cluster, Swift Object Storage cluster, Amazon S3, etc., do data processing or submit Spark jobs to target Spark cluster, etc., by CRUD JobSpec(s).

+## How it works
+Try docker image to get a feeling of how it works.

 ## Disclaimer
 Weave is in early phase, it is still very buggy and not ready for product usage yet.